top of page

 Mountains to Sea Conservation Trust

-Kia ora!
-I joined the Auckland team in March 2022.
-Originally from Ireland, I hold a BSc (Hons) in Zoology and recently submitted my PhD in Ecology at the University of Auckland.
-I’ve called Aotearoa home for almost 6 years.
-My conservation background includes primate projects in Southern Africa and bird behaviour research.
-I’m passionate about science outreach and love working with kids—our future.
-I feel privileged to now be part of freshwater education and conservation, a vital area of work.
+Aileen is originally from Ireland and holds a BSc (Hons) in Zoology.
+She recently submitted her PhD in Ecology to the University of Auckland.
+She's called Aotearoa home for almost six years. but her background includes primate projects in Southern Africa and bird behaviour research.
+She's passionate about science outreach and loves working with kids—our future.
+She feels privileged to now be part of freshwater education and conservation, a vital area of work.

 Based in Auckland